raspberrypilearning/cd-intermediate-javascript-sushi/en/step_5.md

 --- collapse ---

 ---
-title: “[What is the function doing?]”
+title: “What is the function doing?”
 ---
 This new function does a few things:
 ```JavaScript